Reproducing Scientific Experiment with Cloud DevOps: CASE STUDIES

 \section{CASE STUDIES}

 In the previous section, we briefly overview the common practice in DevOps and how it can be related with scientific experiment reproducibility.
 Different domains may still face different problems in practice.
-In this section, we use experiments from the domain of Graph Computing and Bioinformatic to show that how Cloud DevOps can be used to solve the reproducibility problems.
+In this section, we use experiments from the domain of graph computing, bioinformatics and scientific software development to show how Cloud DevOps can be used to solve the reproducibility problems.
+All experiments follow our proposals and can be checked from \url{https://github.com/Leidenschaft/experiment_reproducibility_collection}.
 We believe Cloud DevOps can be used in experiments of other domains as well.